How the itchy rash of nickel drives millions of North Americans into a frenzy of discomfort.

 Poison ivy, perhaps?
-I apply calamine lotion and think no more of it until I notice the same rash on my abdomen, where my jeans button happens to sit.
+I apply calamine lotion and think no more of it.
+Then I notice the same rash on my abdomen, where my jeans button sits.
 I’d known for 20 years that earrings made my lobes itchy, but why were my watch and jeans suddenly a problem?

 The culprit is nickel, the most common metal allergen.
-It turns out that because I’m sensitized to it in one place, I’m likely to react to it elsewhere on my body.
+It turns out that I’m sensitized to it, and the allergy is a chronic condition.
+So I’m stuck with it for life.

-A nickel reaction generally shows up as an itchy, red, bumpy rash where something containing the metal, such as a necklace, a watch, a ring or a pair of earrings, sits against the skin.
+A nickel allergic reaction shows up as an itchy, red, bumpy rash where something containing the metal, such as a necklace, watch or earring, sits against the skin.

 When the wrong type of piercing tool is used, corrosion causes the release of nickel ions, which can leach onto the skin.
 The same goes for studs used while the ear lobes are healing.